KPiekorz/Active_Suspension_System/README.md

 ## System description

-A system that allows for adaptive control of the suspension of a modern BMW or AUDI electric car.
+A system that allows for adaptive control of the suspension of a modern BMW or AUDI electric car (mock different sensor and components of system, which allow to simulate it).

 ## System requirements